File the Child Guardianship Papers

 A Note About The Forms:

-Forms are available to ask to be the guardian over 1 child, 2-3 children, or 4-6 children.
-Be sure to select the correct form depending on how many children are involved All children in the petition should have the same mother, but can have different fathers.
+There are different forms depending on if you need to be the guardian over 1 child, 2-3 children, or 4-6 children.
+Be sure to select the correct forms.
+All children should have one parent who is the same.

-In addition, 1 or 2 people can ask to be named the guardian over a child.
-All of the forms are designed for 2 people to ask to be the guardians, but if only 1 person is asking to be a guardian, write "n/a" wherever the form asks for information about the second proposed guardian.
+The forms are designed for 1 or 2 people to ask to be the guardians.
+If only 1 person is asking to be a guardian, write "n/a" wherever the form asks for information about the second proposed guardian.

 This form is REQUIRED.
 One or two people can ask to be named the guardians over a child.
 This form asks for basic information about you, any person who wants to be a co-guardian with you, and the children over whom you are asking to be the guardian.
 You are the Petitioner and any proposed co-guardian is the Co-Petitioner.